dylanmarquezpr/Experiment-4/README.md

 <img width="873" height="515" alt="image" src="https://github.com/user-attachments/assets/9c425396-0c16-439b-a8d9-bee14894b4c3" />

-This chart compares the average scores of male vs. female students.
-By assigning pink to the bars, gender differences in performance can be observed more clearly.
+This bar chart displays the distribution of average scores based on gender.
+The code structure is the same as in the first example, where the figure size is set and a bar chart is generated, but here the x-axis represents gender categories instead of tracks.

 (c) Hometown vs Average